istio/istio.io/content/en/blog/2026/traffic-extension-api/index.md

           credentials: ["ok:test"]
 {{< /text >}}

-Pre-built Wasm extensions are available in the [Istio ecosystem repository](https://github.com/istio-ecosystem/wasm-extensions).
+Prebuilt Wasm extensions are available in the [Istio ecosystem repository](https://github.com/istio-ecosystem/wasm-extensions).
 To build your own, see the [Proxy-Wasm SDKs](https://github.com/proxy-wasm).

 ## Targeting